 This means if you use URL shortening you are missing out on a huge swathe of traffic that could be visiting those pages.
 But they are never going to be able to remember http://bit.ly/6hVYdb nor are they going to bother to pass it on “word of mouth” down the pub.
 Who do you think would have done best with word of mouth gocompare.com or alturl.com/j2dd?
 URL shortening is seriously affecting word of mouth promotion of your business (which is one of the best resources you have).

 There is no denying the value of URL shortening if all you are after are clicks.
 But if you truly want more people to visit your web pages you need URLs that human beings can remember (and hopefully pass on).
-So, for instance, let’s say you wanted to understand how you can manage a multiple website strategy for your business.
-I could direct you to my free report at http://www.grahamjones.co.uk/reports/Internet-business/running-multiple-websites.html.
+So, for instance, let’s say you wanted to understand how you can manage a blog strategy for your business.
+I could direct you to my free report at https://www.grahamjones.co.uk/2013/download/blogging-advice/blog-content-planning-tool.html.
 But that’s not terribly easy to remember (nor short enough for Twitter etc).
-So what about going to multiplewebsites.co.uk?
+So what about going to blogplanning.co.uk?
 It’s easier to remember and short enough to use in Twitter.
 But if you have clicked on both these links you’ll find they end up in the same place…!
-The “multiplewebsites.co.uk” domain merely gets forwarded to the web page on my main website.
-And it’s a darnsite easier to remember and pass on than http://tinyurl.com/ybl3abd.
+The “blogplanning.co.uk” domain merely gets forwarded to the web page on my main website.
+And it’s a darn site easier to remember and pass on than https://tinyurl.com/y9rczkpc.

 So we need a new strategy for shortened URLs that make them easy for human beings, rather than being OK for Twitter.
 In other words, don’t let Twitter and Facebook be in charge of the way your business gets traffic.
 At the moment legions of business owners are acquiescing to technological solutions which miss out a vital source of traffic – human beings…!

-In my business I have a double strategy.
+In my business, I have a double strategy.
 If a web page is important to me in terms of income I’ll buy a domain name and forward it to the page necessary.
-So, in the example above it means I can say the phrase “go to multiplewebsites.co.uk” in talks I give; it’s quick and easy to write down for the audience and relatively easy to recall if you were ever in a conversation about having several websites.
+So, in the example above it means I can say the phrase “go to blogplanning.co.uk” in talks I give; it’s quick and easy to write down for the audience and relatively easy to recall if you were ever in a conversation about blogging.
 Equally, it’s short so I can use it in Twitter as well as other places like emails where short URLs are vital.
 Furthermore, it’s also short enough to be able to be used in single newspaper columns, making it more likely that editors won’t cross it out…!

-For web pages that are not as important, but which I’d like people to remember I have my own URL shortening service.
+For web pages that are not as important, but which I’d like people to remember you could use your own URL shortening service.
 It’s a script you simply add to a short domain name you own.
-In my case it’s “GJurl.com”.
-I obtained the script from YOURLS (a neat combination of Your and Urls..!).
-It means I can have URLs such as “GJurl.com/avoidspam“ instead of http://www.ecademy.com/node.php?id=142133 or http://bit.ly/7zU4Yd.
-True, other web site address shortening services can help you produce specific names; but often the ones you want have already been claimed.
-Furthermore, you can’t easily track the statistics for your shortened URLs that the script from YOURLS provides – and it also comes with a WordPress plug-in enabling you to automate URL shortening at your blog.
+You can get the script from YOURLS (a neat combination of Your and Urls..!).
+It also comes with a WordPress plug-in enabling you to automate URL shortening at your blog.

 So what do you need to do to shorten your URLs?
 If the URL is not that important a conventional shortening service may be OK, such as using those embedded within things like Tweetdeck.
 If the page is relatively important to you then a script that generates short URLs specific to you and which are easily memorable by people is a good compromise.
 But if the page you are trying to promote is quite important for your business than nothing really beats having a specific domain name that is easy to remember by people.